Skip to content

 Tip

 Per set, individual electrodes are numbered.
 Place the electrodes in ascending order to avoid tangling the wires.
 Start at the base of the skull and work your way up towards the forehead.
-Make sure the wires end up in the participant's neck.
+Make sure all electrode wires are routed toward a single point at the back of the head and toward the A/D box.
+This reduces cable strain when connecting the electrodes.

 Applying gel and electrodes

-11. Go into the EEG booth, let the participant take place in the right position for the experiment, take off the protective caps from the electrode sets and carefully connect them to the A/D-box (see Figure 8).
+11. Go into the EEG booth and let the participant sit in the right position for the experiment.
+Take off the protective caps from the electrode sets, double check their orientation and carefully connect them to the A/D box (see Figure 8).
 Make sure the participant sits comfortably to avoid them moving too much during the experiment.
 You can adjust the height of the chair and the chin rest if needed.

 Connecting the electrodes